message/iata/IT.md

 - This does not apply to nationals of Italy.
 4. Until 23 May 2021, a completed self-declaration form must be presented prior to boarding.
 The form can be obtained at <a href="https://www.esteri.it/mae/it/ministero/normativaonline/decreto-iorestoacasa-domande-frequenti/focus-cittadini-italiani-in-rientro-dall-estero-e-cittadini-stranieri-in-italia.html">https://www.esteri.it/mae/it/ministero/normativaonline/decreto-iorestoacasa-domande-frequenti/focus-cittadini-italiani-in-rientro-dall-estero-e-cittadini-stranieri-in-italia.html</a>
 5. Effective 24 May 2021, passengers must complete a Digital Passenger Locator Form at <a href="https://app.euplf.eu/">https://app.euplf.eu/</a>
-6. Passengers arriving in Sardinia must present a completed registration form upon arrival.
-The form can be obtained before departure at <a href="https://sus.regione.sardegna.it/sus/covid19/regimbarco/init;jsessionid=DBC60851683A8F71D64CBFA6632E9138.sus2?lang=en">https://sus.regione.sardegna.it/sus/covid19/regimbarco/init;jsessionid=DBC60851683A8F71D64CBFA6632E9138.sus2?lang=en</a> .
+6. Passengers arriving in Sardinia must register before departure at <a href="https://sus.regione.sardegna.it/sus/covid19/regimbarco/init;jsessionid=DBC60851683A8F71D64CBFA6632E9138.sus2?lang=en">https://sus.regione.sardegna.it/sus/covid19/regimbarco/init;jsessionid=DBC60851683A8F71D64CBFA6632E9138.sus2?lang=en</a> or via the app "SardegnaSicura".
 7. Passengers arriving in Calabria, Puglia or Sicily must present a completed health declaration form upon arrival.
 The form can be obtained for:
 - Calabria at <a href="https://home.rcovid19.it/">https://home.rcovid19.it/</a> ;
 - Puglia at <a href="https://www.sanita.puglia.it/web/pugliasalute/autosegnalazione-coronavirus">https://www.sanita.puglia.it/web/pugliasalute/autosegnalazione-coronavirus</a> ;